malus-security/kextractor/README.md

 ```bash
 	$ kextractor -K <name_of_extension> KCACHE
 ```
 Kextractor also has a decompression feature integrated.
 For that, you need to provide a path that will be used when generating the decompressed file and you need to install `pyliblzfse`(https://github.com/ydkhatri/pyliblzfse).
 Please note that for iOS <= 8 the kernel cache file is encrypted and it needs to be decrypted before the extensions can be extracted.
+Kextractor now offers this functionality, and you will need to provide the Key and IV for the kernel cache.
+You can find those here: https://www.theiphonewiki.com/wiki.

 ## Supported iOS versions

 Kextractor is currently working for every iOS version up to iOS 15.